Z1 Battle Royale

 Z1 Battle Royale (formerly H1Z1 and King of the Kill) is a battle royale game developed and published by Daybreak Game Company.
 The game's development began after the original H1Z1 was spun off into two separate projects in early 2016: H1Z1: Just Survive and H1Z1: King of the Kill.
 The games were further split as separate projects in October 2017, with Just Survive dropping the H1Z1 name, and King of the Kill becoming simply H1Z1.

 After three years of being in early access for Windows, H1Z1 officially released as a free-to-play game in February 2018, later released for the PlayStation 4 in August 2018.
-A month later however, development of the game was transferred to NantG Mobile, who attempted to revert the game back to an earlier build from 2017, rebranding it as Z1 Battle Royale.
+A month later, development of the game was transferred to NantG Mobile, who attempted to "revert" (redevelop) the game back to how it was in March 2017 (pre-Season 3), rebranding it as Z1 Battle Royale with their Season 3 update.
 In April 2019, development of the game was given back over to Daybreak.

 Development

 Z1 Battle Royale was originally released on Steam's early access program on January 15, 2015, as H1Z1.
+Brendan “PlayerUnknown” Greene, creator of the Battle Royale mod for Arma, was brought on.
 At release, the game suffered from numerous technical issues, such as players reporting that they could not login to their account or enter any active server.
 A new bug, which made all servers go offline, was also introduced to the game after the developer released a patch to fix other problems.
 Despite the unstable launch, John Smedley, CEO of Daybreak Game Company, announced that the game had sold over a million copies by March 2015.

 In February 2016, it was announced by Daybreak that the game had been split into two separate projects with their own dedicated development teams, with the game being rebranded as King of the Kill while the other became Just Survive.
 Later that year, it was announced that development of the console versions were paused in order to focus on the Windows version of the game, which was given an official release date of September 20, 2016.
 However, a week prior release, the game's executive producer stated that due to many features remaining unfinished by then, the game would remain in early access until further notice.
 As a compromise, the game received a large update on September 20, including many of the features intended for the official release.

 A televised tournament for the game, titled H1Z1: Fight for the Crown, aired in April 2017 on The CW.
 In October 2017, it was announced that the game would be dropping its King of the Kill subtitle, becoming known as simply H1Z1.
 An invitational tournament was held during TwitchCon at the Long Beach Convention Center the same month.
 Additionally in October 2017, the "H1Z1 Pro League" was announced, which was a partnership between Daybreak Games and Twin Galaxies to create a sustainable, professional eSports league for the game.